-Sugar Pine Walk
+Sugar Pines Walk

-I was one of the few first timers to Laurel Hill, the home of the Sugarpines Walk, so the only expectations I had were what I’d seen on Instagram and from other photographers that had been before.
+I was one of the few first-timers to Laurel Hill, the home of the Sugarpines Walk, so the only expectations I had were what I’d seen on Instagram and from other photographers that had been before.

 The main inspiration for this trip was the freak snowstorm that happened a few weeks prior.
 Snow falling to 800m, and lots of it, meant the Sugar Pine Walk was transformed into a Narnia-esque winter dreamscape.
 A wonderland.

-However with the rising temperatures and the rainfall before we headed, the prospect of snow quickly disappeared – along with my dreams of Waldeinsamkeit.
+However with the rising temperatures and the rainfall, before we headed, the prospect of snow quickly disappeared – along with my dreams of Waldeinsamkeit.